 5.)
 Send content through direct mail

 In this example, you have successfully engaged with key business decision makers on multiple touch points.
-First, through online display, following up via phone/email, through a LinkedIn connection and now through direct mail – all while providing extreme value to their organization through free content.
+First, through an online display ad, following up via phone/email to discuss the case study with interested parties, through a LinkedIn connection and now through direct mail – all while providing extreme value to their organization through free content.